zitadel/zitadel/docs/docs/legal/support-services.md

 ### SLO - Initial response time

-CAOS service level objective (SLO) for Support Services  is defined in terms of initial response time to a support request, as outlined in the table below per plan.
-CAOS will use reasonable efforts to resolve support requests, but does not guarantee a work-around, resolution or resolution time.
+ZITADEL service level objective (SLO) for Support Services is defined in terms of initial response time to a support request, as outlined in the table below per plan.
+ZITADEL will use reasonable efforts to resolve support requests, but does not guarantee a work-around, resolution or resolution time.

 Subscription Plans | Default | Extended SLA | Custom
 --- | --- | --- | ---